CMSgov/hcgov-design-system/PUBLISHING.md

 ## 1) Publish to NPM

-Run `yarn release` to build a release from the HEAD of the master branch and publish it to NPM.
+1. Run `yarn release` to build a release branch from the HEAD of the master branch.
 The pre-publish script will prompt you for the version number change.
+If the script finishes successfully, move on to the next step.
+2. Run `npm publish` to publish the release to NPM.
+Note that this cannot be undone.
+3. Create a pull request on GitHub for the release branch so it can be merged into the master branch.

 **Note:** You must be logged in to an NPM account with publishing rights on the `cmsgov` organization for this to work.
 To request access, create a [Jira ticket on the QPP Tools and Access board](https://jira.cms.gov/browse/QTA-847) with your EUA and NPM username.
 Reach out on the [`#hcgov-design-system` channel](https://cmsgov.slack.com/archives/C0111BVM1LZ) for any questions on this process.